coderholic/pyradio/windows.md

 This would be the case after installing a version newer than **0.8.9.14** while a version older than **0.8.9.14** is already installed.

-If this is your case, please follow the instuctions found in "[Removing an old-style installation](#removing-an-old-style-installation)".
+If this is your case, please follow the instructions found in "[Removing an old-style installation](#removing-an-old-style-installation)".

 #### Cleaning up